SuperOfficeDocs/superoffice-docs/docs/email/mailgun/dkim/change-us-to-eu.md

 4. Notify SuperOffice new EU DKIM for Mailgun in your DNS is added (use this [form][1])
     * SuperOffice will:
       a) Configure the SMTP settings for your SuperOffice CRM Online solution to start to use the new EU DKIM for sending emails
-      b) Send you a confirmation-email new settings is in place
+      b) Send you a confirmation-email when new settings are in place

 More information on setting up DKIM in this [article][2].